HaikuTeam/docs/using-haiku/advanced-editing-haiku-as-code.md

 ---
-description: Everything you build with Haiku is backed by simple JavaScript code.
-Under the hood, your Haiku is one JavaScript file on your filesystem.
+description: Everything you build with Haiku Animator is backed by simple JavaScript code.
+Under the hood, your Animator project is one JavaScript file on your filesystem.
 ---

-# Advanced:  Editing Haiku as Code
+# Advanced:  Editing Animator projects as Code

-Everything you build with Haiku is backed by simple JavaScript code.
+Everything you build with Animator is backed by simple JavaScript code.

 <br>

-Under the hood, your Haiku is one JavaScript file on your filesystem.
+Under the hood, your Animator project is one JavaScript file on your filesystem.
 You can find it in the folder that contains your project's content, e.g. `~/.haiku/projects/YOUR_ORG/YOUR_PROJECT`.

-The file _code/main/code.js_ (within the project folder) is the code for your Haiku.
-It exports a static object that you can think of as the _definition_ of your Haiku.
-When you embed your Haiku on a web page, the [Haiku Core](/embedding-and-using-haiku/haiku-core-api.md) transforms that definition into a dynamic UI.
+The file _code/main/code.js_ (within the project folder) is the code for your Animator project.
+It exports a static object that you can think of as the _definition_ of your Animator project.
+When you embed your Animator project on a web page, the [Haiku Core](/embedding-and-using-haiku/haiku-core-api.md) transforms that definition into a dynamic UI.

 <br>

 #### EXAMPLE CODE {#examplecode}

-Below is an example of the code for a simple interactive component, using Haiku's static definition format.
+Below is an example of the code for a simple interactive component, using Animator's static definition format.
 This should look similar to the content you will see in your project's _code/main/code.js_ file.

 ```
 module.exports = {